fuzzybritches0/solarfidget/README.md

 ## 1.2 Turn the light on and off

 ![solarfidget off](./assets/solarfidget_off.gif)\
-*To turn off the lightfidget hold the fidget horizontally, turn it thrice by 180 degrees.
+*To turn the lightfidget on or off hold the fidget horizontally, turn it thrice by 180 degrees.
 If there is no change, try doing it faster.*

 * * *